Sand engine: Original Sand Engine

 The first sand engine of its kind was constructed at Ter Heijde in the Netherlands, costing 70 million euros, and was named DeltaDuin in Dutch.
 Work began in January 2011 and conditions were favorable so the operation was completed in October 2011.
 Joop Atsma, State Secretary for Infrastructure and Environment, presented the project in November 2011 and his purpose was to convince that the technique could be useful on more locations along the Dutch coast.

 A volume of 21.5 million m3 of sand, dredged from 5-10 km offshore, covered an area of 128 ha, spanning 2.4 km along the coastline and extending up to 1 km offshore.
 The sand was deposited in the form of a hook-shaped peninsula.
 Wind, wave and tide action were allowed to distribute the sand further.
 The project was designed to have a lifespan of up to 20 years, however in 2016 it was concluded that it would last even longer than expected.
 Model projections indicate that approximately 200 ha of beach area will be gained.

+Bringing underwater sand to the surface has enabled beachcombers to find artifacts and remains of the prehistoric inhabitants of now-submerged Doggerland.

+Their original context however is lost.

 A similar project could provide a solution between Camperduin and Petten, which is called the Hondsbossche seawall.